-13.4.2 The role of the learner
+4.4.2 The role of the learner

 Increasing access to computers in the home and in other out-of-school venues means that many pupils now come to school with a range of ICT skills.
-This means that in some cases pupils tend to be technically more proficient than staff.
+The fact that such pupils 'know their way around' computers means that in some cases pupils tend to be technically more proficient than staff.
 This is potentially threatening to some teachers, especially those who are relatively lacking in confidence about their own ICT capability.

 Most of those teachers interviewed, however, recognised that pupils were much less likely to have the pedagogic or curriculum expertise to plan its educational use.
 A few teachers actively took advantage of this situation, for example by working alongside more expert pupils to develop their own skills, or by employing the more technically minded pupils to 'fix' problems.
 Where teachers were open to this approach, ICT sometimes proved to be the catalyst for a new relationship between teacher and pupil.

-13.4.3 The role of other learners
+4.4.3 The role of other learners

 The potential of collaborative work around computers is well documented, as is the spontaneous support that pupils give to one another during computer-based work.
 The latter was a frequently observed feature of the use of ICT whether this took place in a 'suite' environment or around a single stand-alone computer.
+Even where every pupil in a class was able to work individually on a computer, pupils sought and received help from their near - and often not so near - neighbours: an informal kind of peer tutoring.

 Much of this kind of interaction was unplanned and unstructured - pupils briefly offering advice before returning to their own work - but appeared to facilitate a sharing of knowledge which not only had the merit of being conducted 'in their own language', but also served to relieve the teacher of much of this basic skills instruction.
-While a small number of teachers expressed caution about pupils working together on a computer-based task, referring to the relative ease with which pupils could 'hide' their lack of engagement in a pair or group, most of what was observed of this kind of voluntary interaction was of supportive intent, and a good number of teachers recognised and accepted, even welcomed, this voluntary kind of co-operation.
+While a small number of teachers expressed caution about pupils working together on a computerbased task, referring to the relative ease with which pupils could 'hide' their lack of engagement in a pair or group, most of what was observed of this kind of voluntary interaction was of supportive intent, and a good number of teachers recognised and accepted, even welcomed, this voluntary kind of co-operation.

 However, despite the fact that most teachers appeared to recognise the potential benefits of collaborative working with ICT, far fewer actually took steps to capitalise on this.
-The strand 3 team did not come across many examples of learning activities which required collaboration for their completion, and many of the tasks which teachers called collaborative merely involved pupils working alongside one another, rather than jointly addressing a problem.
+For example, while we are aware of evidence from other studies (for example, Galton et al. 1997) of the intentional coaching of pupil 'computer tutors' in basic pedagogical skills, no examples of this were evident in the present study.
+Neither did we come across many examples of learning activities which required collaboration for their completion, and many of the tasks which teachers called collaborative merely involved pupils working alongside one another, rather than jointly addressing a problem.

-13.4.4 The role of the technology
+4.4.4 The role of the technology